narendran/narendran.github.io/_posts/2020-05-06-differentiable-programming.markdown

 categories: differentiable-programming software future
 ---

-In the last couple of years, I've had the opportunity to focus full-time on keeping up with the latest developments in machine learning (ML).
-Fortunately, I've been able to improve some highly-used software systems using that knowledge.
-When building intelligent systems today, there is a discontinuity in thought and software development process which feels unnatural to me.
-The discontinuity is between the standard Java/C++/Python/Go programs we write in classical notion of software engineering and the artifacts of ML (i.e. learned models).
-This article is a collection of ideas related to differentiable programming and how it can address that gap.
+In the last couple of years, I've had the opportunity to improve some highly-used software systems using recent developments in machine learning (ML).
+Amidst all the noise in developing and deploying ML models, there is an obvious discontinuity in thought-process and actual software development which has felt unnatural to me.
+The discontinuity is between the Java/C++/Python/Go programs we write as part of standard software development and the artifacts of ML (i.e. learned models).
+In this post, I will explain this discontinuity and a potential opportunity to address it using differentiable programming.

 [6 minute read]